KaiBot3000/jasmine-testing/README.md

 # Jasmine Testing Framework

 Jasmine is a tool for testing JavaScript.
 Here are a few simple examples of how to write tests for functions.
-In order to run these test on your own machine, you'll need to download [Jasmine](http://jasmine.github.io/2.3/introduction.html) and correct the path references to point to your copy.
+In order to run these test on your own machine, you'll need to download [Jasmine](http://jasmine.github.io/2.3/introduction.html) and correct the path references in `SpecRunner.html` to point to your copy.

 ### The Files